-Information, Advice and Guidance
+8. Information, Advice and Guidance

 - All pupils from Year 7 onwards are offered sessions with a qualified independent and impartial Careers Advisor.
 Parents are welcome to attend these sessions.
-For some pupils, a group session is offered in Year 7 to Year 9 where this is more appropriate. - All pupils have access to clear unbiased advice and information about all options available to them, so that they understand what they involve. - All pupils receive support and guidance to help them make appropriate choices for their future to help them decide what to do when they leave our school, including further learning, training or employment. - All pupils have access to a programme of careers education which helps them to develop skills and knowledge to make choices and to prepare for the transition to work and learning. - All pupils are supported to develop the behaviours and attitudes required for transition. - All pupils are supported to be involved in making decisions about things that affect their learning - All pupils have an opportunity to learn about the world of work through work related learning
+For some pupils, a group session is offered in Year 7 to Year 9 where this is more appropriate. - All pupils have access to clear unbiased advice and information about all options available to them, so that they understand what they involve. - All pupils receive support and guidance to help them make appropriate choices for their future to help them decide what to do when they leave our school, including further learning, training or employment. - All pupils have access to a programme of careers education which helps them to develop skills and knowledge to make choices and to prepare for the transition to work and learning. - o All pupils are supported to develop the behaviours and attitudes required for transition. - All pupils are supported to be involved in making decisions about things that affect their learning

+All pupils have an opportunity to learn about the world of work through work related learning

-Work Related Learning and Work Experience
+9. Work Related Learning and Work Experience

-There is a statutory requirement for 16-19 year olds to be "offered the opportunity to undertake high quality and meaningful work experience as part of their post-16 education".
+There is a statutory requirement for 16-19 year olds to be "offered the opportunity to undertake high quality and meaningful work experience as part of their post-16 education"

-We successfully link with a number of businesses to give our pupils meaningful work experience.
-We also provide in-house placements such as in the school kitchen and visits to other Aurora Establishments such as Foxes Hotel.
+We will successfully link with a number of businesses to give our pupils meaningful work experience.
+We will also provide in-house placements such as in the school kitchen and visits to other establishments.
 We have clear processes for managing Health and Safety in relation to work experience.

-Vocational learning and enterprise
+10. Vocational learning and enterprise

 To support vocational learning and enterprise, all pupils participate in a range of enterprise projects such as the Christmas Fair and other charity and community events across the year.
-At Aurora Hanley School, we are committed to high quality and meaningful work-related learning and work experience which is paramount for our students to develop the necessary skills, knowledge and experience they can transfer to life and the world of work.
-Our Feel-good Friday afternoons also support our Careers offer- with projects linking to Staffordshire University, a local farm, enterprise etc.
+At Aurora Wilden View School, we are committed to high quality and meaningful work-related learning and work experience which is paramount for our students to develop the necessary skills, knowledge and experience they can transfer to life and the world of work.